zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

 3. **[A Trustee] ProposeUpgrade**: One of trustees proposes the upgrade using the following steps:
-   1. Calculates SHA-256 or SHA-512 checksums of the new application version binaries for supported platforms.
+   1. Calculates SHA-256 or SHA-512 checksums of the new application version binaries (for the supported platforms) taken from the project release.
       This can be done using `sha256sum` or `sha512sum` tool.
 For example:
       ```
       sha256sum ./dcld
       ```